RahulShaw221994/Gulp-Setup-For-Wordpress/README.md

-# Gulp Task Runner Setup for your Local Vagrant Mahcine running Wordpress Multi Theme
+# Gulp Task Runner Setup for your Local Mahcine ( I'm using Vagrant ) running Wordpress Multi Theme

 The Projects focuses on setting up Gulp task Runner on your local Vagrant Machine running WordPress Multi Theme.
 This includes various tasks such as :